Kavyashri217/real-dsa/graph.md

 If yes, explain it in your own words.

-    Degree of a vertex is how many edges it is connected to, in an undirected graph, but in directed graph it is further divided into two types inward degree and outward degree for edges pointing towards the         vertex and edges pointing away from vertex respectively.
+    Degree of a vertex is how many edges it is connected to in an undirected graph, but in directed graph it is further divided into two types inward degree and outward degree for edges pointing towards the vertex and edges pointing away from vertex respectively.